Fault-Tolerant ST-Diameter Oracles: Introduction

 \subsection{All-Pairs Distance Sensitivity Oracles}

+We now discuss previous works on distance sensitivity oracles.
+They are summarized in \Cref{table:all-pairs-DSOs}.
+For simplicity, the features for undirected graphs are reported, even if the oracle also works on digraphs.
+This serves as the basis for \Cref{table:FDO-ST_from_all-pairs_DSO,table:diameter_oracle}.

-The first distance-sensitive oracle was in the context of directed graphs \cite{DT02}.
-It maintained exact distances and was capable of handling a single edge failure.
-The space requirement of this oracle is $O(n^2 \log n)$ and its query time is $O(\log n)$.
-This was later generalized to handle a single vertex or edge failure in~\cite{DeThChRa08}.
-Demetrescu, Thorup, Chowdhury, and Ramachandran~\cite{DeThChRa08} presented an exact $1$-sensitive distance oracle of size $O(n^2 \log n)$, $O(1)$ query time and $\Otilde(mn^2)$ preprocessing time.
-Later, in two consecutive papers, Bernstein and Karger improved the preprocessing time (while keeping the space and query time unchanged), first to $O(n^2 \sqrt m)$ in~\cite{BeKa08} and then to $\Otilde(mn)$ in~\cite{BeKa09}.
+The first distance-sensitive oracle was given by Demetrescu and Thorup for directed graphs \cite{DT02}.
+It maintains exact distances for a single edge failure ($\sigma = 1$ and $f = 1$).
+The space requirement of the oracle is $O(n^2 \log n)$ and its query time is $O(\log n)$.
+This was later generalized to also handle a single vertex failures by Demetrescu, Thorup, Chowdhury, and Ramachandran~\cite{DeThChRa08}.
+They presented an exact $1$-DSO of size $O(n^2 \log n)$, with $O(1)$ query time and $\Otilde(mn^2)$ preprocessing time.
+In two consecutive papers, Bernstein and Karger improved the preprocessing time first to $O(n^2 \sqrt m)$ in~\cite{BeKa08} and then to $\Otilde(mn)$ in~\cite{BeKa09} (keeping the space and query time unchanged).
 Baswana and Khanna \cite{BaswanaK13} considered approximate $1$-DSOs for unweighted graphs.
-More precisely, they presented a data structure of size $O(k^5 n^{1+1/k} \frac{\log^3 n}{\eps^4})$, $(2k-1)(1+\eps)$ stretch and $O(k)$ query time.
-Duan and Pettie~\cite{DuanP09a} considered the case of two failures (vertices or edges) with exact distances.
-The size of their oracle is $O(n^2 \log^3 n)$, the query time is $O(\log n)$ and the construction time is polynomial.
+They devised a data structure of size $O(k^5 n^{1+1/k} \log^3 (n)/\eps^4)$, with stretch $(2k{-}1)(1{+}\eps)$, and a $O(k)$ query time for any positive integer parameter $k$.
+Duan and Pettie~\cite{DuanP09a} considered the case of two failures (vertices and edges) with exact distances.
+The size of their oracle is $O(n^2 \log^3 n)$, the query time is $O(\log n)$.

+Relying on fast matrix multiplication, the $1$-DSO by Chechik and Cohen \cite{ChCo20} has a subcubic $\widetilde{O}(Mn^{2.873})$ preprocessing time for integer edge weights in the range $[-M,M]$ (that is, including negative values).
+Their oracle has an $\widetilde{O}(1)$ query time.
+This was later improved by Ren~\cite{Ren22Improved} as well as by Gu and Ren~\cite{GuRen21}, who obtained an $\Otilde(Mn^{2.5794})$ preprocessing time and constant query time.
+For unweighted directed graphs, Karczmarz and Sankowski~\cite{KarczmarzSankowski23SensitivityandDynamicDOs} showed that one can construct in time $O(n^{2+\rho}) = O(n^{2.529})$ a $1$-DSO with $O(1)$ query time and $O(n^2)$ space.
+Here, $\rho \approx 0.529$ is the solution of the equation $\omega(1,\rho,1) = 1 + 2\rho$, where $\omega(a,b,c)$ is the smallest exponent such that one can multiply $n^a \times n^b$ and $n^b \times n^c$ matrices in $O(n^{\omega(a,b,c)})$ time.
+The data structure can also handle single vertex failures.
+The preprocessing time matches the best time known for computing APSP \cite{Zwick02DirectedAPSP}.

+Regarding $f$-DSOs for larger values of $f$, Duan and Ren~\cite{DuRe22} gave an exact data structure for undirected weighted graphs with $O(fn^4)$ space, $f^{O(f)}$ query time.
+However, their construction has an $\Omega(n^f)$ preprocessing time.
+Later, Dey and Gupta~\cite{DeyGupta24} provided an alternative solution for undirected graphs with positive integer weights in $[1,M]$ with the same preprocessing time, but a better space of $O(f^4 n^2 \log(Mn))$ and a query time $O(c^{(f+1)^2} f^{8(f+1)^2} \log^{2(f+1)^2}(Mn))$ for some constant $c > 1$.
+The preprocessing times in \cite{DuRe22,DeyGupta24} are only polynomial for constant values of $f$.